-&lt;sup>21It is useful to compare our estimates with estimates of the quantity-quality tradeoff in another setting where both infant and maternal mortality declined at the same time.
+21It is useful to compare our estimates with estimates of the quantity-quality tradeoff in another setting where both infant and maternal mortality declined at the same time.
 This was the case following the introduction of the first antibiotics in America.
 This led to a sharp decline in infant pneumonia mortality of 28%, which is estimated to have led to a decline in fertility of between 4.0 and 7.4%.
 However, this was entirely offset by an increase in fertility stemming from the concomitant decline in maternal mortality of 42% (Bhalotra et al., 2018b).
 We take away two things from this comparison.
 First, if it were the case that fertility decline in our sample was entirely driven by infant mortality decline so that we could take the ratio of our reduced form coefficients to estimate the "quantity-quality tradeoff" (defined as the drop in fertility in response to lower infant mortality), then the trade off is larger but broadly in line with the historical estimate.
 However if, as in early twentieth century America, maternal mortality created offsetting increases, then our observation of net fertility decline in Brazil suggests that the direct impacts of PSF on fertility through enhancing birth control or changing preferences for fertility may have been large.

-health.
+of impacts on early childhood mortality are conservative.
+Since boys are more vulnerable to foetal death (Gluckman and Hanson, 2004; Low, 2015), the share of boys at birth is an indicator of foetal health.
 We examined this and we find a slight tendency towards increase, in line with our finding of reduced foetal mortality.
 However these estimates are imprecise.